bitterjug/elm-wpc/readme.markdown

      additional previous entries will account for and then ask to scroll to that amount.

-- [ ] WIP: Do the same for Fetch Later as we have done for Fetch Earlier and make upward scrolling work.
+- [x]: Do the same for Fetch Later as we have done for Fetch Earlier and make upward scrolling work.

   This is kinda working: the more button gets displayed and you can click on it to trigger a fetch.
 But:

-  - [ ] The action isn't yet triggered by a scroll event
+  - [x] The action isn't yet triggered by a scroll event

     On a scroll message, if the offset is zero (is it reduntant to say "and if we're scrolling upwarsd?) we trigger the command to fetch earlier.

-  - The `PostList Later` branch of `update` does a `scrollToEntry` to position the selected entry in the right place, which has the effect of zipping us back to the focussed item rather than letting us scroll up.
+- [ ] The `PostList Later` branch of `update` does a `scrollToEntry` to position the selected entry in the right place, which has the effect of zipping us back to the focussed item rather than letting us scroll up.

   Now this is correct behaviour when we're viewing a single item and we just fetched the single page of entries that precede it: we didn't get triggered by a scroll event, or a click on he button, we were triggered automatically because only one entry was fetched and we need its neighbours to have a proper up to date display.
 Because rebuilding the page with entries above changes the layout and the result is that the focussed entry effectively moves down the page, so we need to move to it.

   But its not the right behaviour when we were triggered by a scroll event (or